Isaac-Duarte/source_cmd_parser/README.md

 ## Roadmap
 This is really just a fun side project, but I would like to implement the following.
-- [ ] Allow for custom error handling in commands (by expecting a error that implements a custom trait)
+- [x] Allow for custom error handling in commands (by expecting a error that implements a custom trait)
 - [x] Mutable state for commands
+- [x] Allow from custom parsing